slowproj/slowdash/docs/Panels.md

 - `forms` is for a mini control panel to send commands to server-side scripts (typically to control the device).

 ### Item Attributes
-- Attributes describes how the items appear on the canvas.
+- Attributes describe how the items appear on the canvas.
 - Attributes are mostly identical to SVG attributes for the corresponding shape, with some additions.
 - Commonly used SVG attributes are:
   - `x`, `y`, `width`, `height`: position and size of the item on the canvas